minceheid/openeo/README.md

 3. Sign into [https://openeo.uk](https://openeo.uk) using your Google Account
 4. Paste your charger ID into the control panel and click "Save"
 5. Copy the generated authorization token
-6. Paste token into OpenEO Cloud settings on your charger
+6. Set "Enable Module" to "Yes" in the OpenEO Cloud settings on your charger
-7. Set "Enable Module" to "Yes"
+7. Paste token into OpenEO Cloud settings on your charger
 8. The connection indicator on openeo.uk should turn green when charger connects

 **Pricing**: 14 days free usage on first login, then subscription required